 - Tuesday: (Off)

 - Wednesday: Make burritos in partnership with the Phinney Neighborhood Association’s Hot Meal Program, and deliver to Licton Springs Village, Aurora Commons, and wherever people are living in north Seattle.

 - Thursday: Volunteer with Edible Hope, the daily breakfast served by St. Luke’s Episcopal Church in Ballard.
 With another volunteer, I transport the weekly donation from a local grocer, including produce, meat, dairy, bread, and deli items.

 - Friday: Cook and deliver dinner to one of the authorized camps in south Seattle, either Camp Second Chance or Nickelsville Georgetown.

 - Saturday: Cook and deliver breakfast at Licton Springs Village.

 - Sunday: Contribute a dish to the Rainier Popup Kitchen, a group of neighbors who serve 150 people every week, under the I-90 overpass on Rainier Ave.
 S. If there are leftovers, I deliver them to Camp Second Chance or Nickelsville Georgetown.

-I welcome your participation, as a volunteer or with monetary support (I’ll buy more food).
+I welcome your participation.
 Please feel free to get in touch: firstname.lastname@example.org.